burningwater202/Uboard/index.md

 The User-created soundboard use case has been removed as the scope of the project has been re-tooled in order for me to have a working product by the end of the semester.
 Added the ability to choose a color for a soundboard button.

+*Final Update*

+The Use Cases did not see any significant difference between Checkpoint 3 and the Final Checkpoint.

 ### Necessary Design Documents

 N/A